SynTentional/chill-app/README.md

 After submitting a post, the user should be instructed to say something interesting, adding the first comment to spark conversation.

 ## Stores

 Each store includes:

 **Name** - Name of the store
 **URL** - link to website (CTA eg. “ browse target’s deals while you wait”) **Store hours** - how long is the store open
+**Address of the store**

 ### Favorite/Subscription

 Users can favorite/subscribe to stores.
 This does not change the Index View (the feed of posts) but will be used to re-engage users when people they follow take actions like browse websites, or create routes.

 ### Post Notifications

 Users receive the following post notifications:

 When they are next in line - In app notification banner will pop up on screen or on phone when they are up to enter the store.